mnshaw/iSpy-search-task/README.md

 # ispy-search-task
-A visual search task using iSpy pictures for use in the Infant Cognition Lab at Carnegie Mellon University.
+A visual search task using an iSpy picture for use in the Infant Cognition Lab at Carnegie Mellon University.

 <h3>Instructions</h3>
 <ol>